Kerui0101/MCA-2023/README.md

 I need to add sheet music information (e.g. title, composer, lyrics, etc.).
 The instrument is incorrect, I need to change the instrument to Flute, Violetta or Bassoon, Voice, Continuo, Some of the note conversions are wrong and I need to correct them.

+# Week 3
+- This week's content is to export last week's MuseScore file to a MusicXML file, and then convert it into an MEI file.